sdc-china/IDA-doc/_posts/2018-01-07-installation-installing-ida-application.md

   ```
   # IDA working directory data path
-  # Ensure the path exists and the user running IDA has the correct permissions to access this folder.
+  # Ensure the path exists and the user running IDA has read/write permissions on the folder.
   ENGINE_CONFIG_DATA_DIR=/var/ida/data
   ```